 -

-Cloud storage: Account Name, Access Key, Secret Key, Container Name, and Bucket Name
+Cloud storage connections: Account Name, Access Key, Secret Key, Container Name, and Bucket Name

 -